LiangliangNan/Easy3D/ReadMe.md

 <img src="resources/images/logo.jpg" width="400">

-### Easy3D is an open source library for 3D modeling, geometry processing, and rendering.
+#### Easy3D is an open-source library for 3D modeling, geometry processing, and rendering.
 It is implemented in C++ and designed with an emphasis on simplicity and efficiency.
-### Easy3D is intended for research and educational purposes, but it is also a good starting point for developing sophisticated 3D applications.
+#### Easy3D is intended for research and educational purposes, but it is also a good starting point for developing sophisticated 3D applications.

 <center>

 <img src="resources/images/cloud.jpg" height="180">  |  <img src="resources/images/mesh.jpg" height="180">  |  <img src="resources/images/scalar.jpg" height="180">
 :-----------------------------------------:|:------------------------------------------:|:-------------------------------------------:
 Fig.1 Point cloud                          |  Fig.2 Mesh                                |  Fig.3 Scalar field